-- The Class of 2023 will be the first class to take the INBDE. - Must be taken between the end of Year 3 through mid-December of Year 4 (additional information and exact timing will be shared at a later date). - Students will be eligible to take the exam upon submitting the Integrated Comprehensive Exam (ICE) Acknowledgement form. - Failure to take the INBDE by the end of December of Year 4 or to pass the examination may impede a student's progress in the fourth year curriculum and may result in a delay of graduation and a delay in the dental licensure process. - Students MUST inform Dr. Park in writing if there is a reason they will be unable to take this examination during the specified time.
+- Must be taken between the end of Year 3 through mid-December of Year 4 (additional information and exact timing will be shared at a later date). - Students will be eligible to take the exam upon submitting the Integrated Comprehensive Exam (ICE) Acknowledgement form. - Failure to take the INBDE by the end of December of Year 4 or to pass the examination may impede a student's progress in the fourth year curriculum and may result in a delay of graduation and a delay in the dental licensure process. - Students MUST inform Dr. Park in writing if there is a reason they will be unable to take this examination during the specified time.
 Sang Park@hsdm.harvard.edu.